andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 I wasn't sure where to tackle this subject, so here it is: maintainers are awesome folks, but don't take this role too seriously, it creates frustration in many ways.

 Let me explain: someone is trying to figure out how to fix a bug or introduce a new feature, but may think that effort is a waste of time since the maintainer *should* be much more experienced and able to implement it in the blink of an eye.
 The bug is not updated for a long time so users get tired of waiting (*it's an absurd, this bug is from 2008!*), probably the maintainers are lazy, stupid or both.
 It doesn't take long to maintainers also get tired and abandon development for their own reasons.
-Finally the component is considered unmaintained which greatly reduces the chances of contributions (patches) make their way into releases.
+Finally the component is considered unmaintained which greatly reduces the chances of contributions (merge requests) make their way into releases.

 Don't take that as a rant or as "shut up and let's work at our own pace".
-What I mean is that newcomers are more than welcome to propose solutions and send patches, do not expect a dedicated maintainer for the every component (people come and go).
+What I mean is that newcomers are more than welcome to propose solutions and send merge requests, do not expect a dedicated maintainer for the every component (people come and go).
 Be proactive, take part, propose, ask, learn, disagree, fix, explain, help and eventually you become a maintainer :)

 That's it, I hope this guide covers as much as possible contribution forms as possible, even at the penalty of its length.
 And remember, this is a volunteer-based project not a job so have fun!